oilandsugar/ritual-dust/content/folklore/planetary-magic.md

 ### The Sun ☉
 Representative of the ego, the self, the identity.
 Strong and powerful.
 The modern symbol of the sun, the *circumpunct*, was first used during the Renaissance, it represents Apollo's golden shield with a boss.
 The older medieval symbol (and alchemical symbol of gold) was a disk with a ray 🜚.
+In alchemy, the sun is the supreme light, the cyclical nature of the process and is associated with the conscious, energy and the ego.

 Associated metal: **Gold**
 Associated day: **Sunday**
 Associated color: **Gold**